chenkv/test-website-heroku/README.md

 `Layout.js` wraps any page that uses it with a `<Head>`, `<header>`, `<AppBar>`, and `<footer>`.
 It's used to make it easier to import the basic site layout to any future pages.

 `AppBar.js` mainly uses Material-UI to return the application bar that you see on the top of the page.
-There is known to be a couple errors logged into the console from the appbar.
+There is known to be a couple errors logged into the console from the appbar related to the location of the `<Button>` component.

 `Map.js` uses Mapbox and returns a map component.
 Anything related to the map should be done here, like adding data points, layers, etc.